 This is the first film by Laika Studios and it put the Hillsboro-based animation studio on the world's radar.
 Owned by Nike co-founder Phil Knight and started by his son Travis Knight, Laika is by far the most successful film studio Oregon has ever produced.

 This film, about a young girl exploring the magical mysteries of her family’s old house, sparked a rebirth of artistic stop-motion animation.
 Laika has continued producing successful animated films, like ParaNorman (2012), The BoxTrolls (2014), Kubo and the Two Strings (2016), and the upcoming Missing Link (2019).

 5) Twilight (2008)

-The film may be set in the fictional town of Forks, Washington, but it was shot predominantly in Oregon.
+The film may be set in a fictional Forks, Washington, but it was shot largely in Oregon.

 The Carver Cafe in Damascus is featured as a diner in the movie, and many of the exterior scenes were filmed at Silver Falls State Park.

 Obviously based on the best-selling novel series of the same name, this global sensation has given Oregon a lot of attention from diehards of the series.
 Since its release, this film has been given lots of ink for how Oregon’s landscapes captured the beautiful-yet-mysterious look and feel of Stephanie Meyer’s vampire cycle.